 - Qualitative and quantitative compositional analyses to determine the concentration of products, additives and by-products, and to identify process-specific substances

-- Physical parameters in both the reactor and the reaction mixture, such as the moisture level
+- Physical parameters in both the reactor and the reaction mixture, such as the humidity level

 - Layer thickness measurement